 Q: Where do the majority of your partners reside?

-A: While most partners live in the New York/New Jersey area; Chicago and surrounding suburbs; and Southern California, we have partners who live in Florida, Maryland, North Carolina, Pennsylvania, Rhode Island, Missouri, Louisiana, Arkansas, Hawaii, Arizona, Oregon, Washington, Connecticut, Kentucky, Ohio, Oklahoma, Texas, Colorado, Indiana, Tennessee, Delaware, North Carolina, Michigan, Wisconsin, Nevada, Massachusetts, New Hampshire, Kansas, Utah, Virginia, Minnesota, as well as Japan, Singapore, South Africa and Canada.
+A: While most partners live in the New York/New Jersey area; Chicago and surrounding suburbs; and Southern California, we have partners who live in Florida, Maryland, North Carolina, Pennsylvania, Rhode Island, Missouri, Louisiana, Arkansas, Hawaii, Arizona, Oregon, Washington, Connecticut, Kentucky, Ohio, Oklahoma, Texas, Colorado, Indiana, Tennessee, Delaware, Michigan, Wisconsin, Nevada, Massachusetts, New Hampshire, Kansas, Utah, Virginia, Minnesota, as well as Japan, Singapore, Korea, South Africa, England and Canada.

 Q: How are the partnerships concluded?

-A: Fillies and mares, in the vast majority of instances, are retired to a breeding farm, where they are bred and sold in November of the first year in which they get in foal at the Keeneland Breeding Stock sale in Lexington, Kentucky.
-However, occassionally, some fillies and mares are retired and placed into Team Valor's select band of retained broodmares, whose foals are both offered for sale at public auction as yearlings or syndicated for racing purposes and placed in Team Valor's stable.
+A: Fillies and mares, in the vast majority of instances, are retired to a breeding farm, where they are bred and sold at the Keeneland Breeding Stock sale in Lexington, Kentucky in November of the first year in which they get in foal.
+However, occasionally, some fillies and mares are retired and placed into Team Valor's select band of retained broodmares, whose foals are both offered for sale at public auction as yearlings or syndicated for racing purposes and placed in Team Valor's stable.
 Colts that are exceptional are sold or syndicated as stallion prospects.
 Males not good enough to go to stud generally are sold privately or placed in good homes, where they become riding or sport horses.

 Q: Can an investor extricate himself/herself from a partnership before it is concluded?